alexjamesmacpherson/pacman/README.md

 ## Compiling the Project
 #### Windows:
-The project was developed on Windows, requiring MingW64 (Git BASH) to both compile and run.
+The project was developed on Windows, requiring MinGW *(or another UNIX-like terminal environment)* to both compile and run.
 To compile the project:
 > make -f Makefile.windows pacman

 #### Linux: